 If you like walking or hiking then Queenstown is a great place to visit.
 This popular New Zealand holiday destination may be famous for all the adrenaline activities in Queenstown (of which there are loads) but it's also a stunning place to go for a walk surrounded by mountains overlooking Lake Wakatipu.
 I've put together some of the best Queenstown walks and hikes in the area.
-Some are fairly short, others are a bit longer.
+Some are fairly short, others are a bit longer, all include stunning scenery.

 Before heading off on any walking or hiking trip make sure you check the weather first.
 Make sure you're wearing sensible footwear, are wearing appropriate clothing, have some water with you, maybe some snacks and always tell someone where you're going and what time you expect to be back.

 The Best Queenstown Walks & Hiking Trails

 This walk is not one of the easiest walks, but it's one of the most popular.
 It's very steep right until the top but is definitely worth it.
 Although it should take you between 2.5 and 3 hours return it's very easy to make this walk much longer if you keep on stopping to take in the views and take pictures!
 There are signs to stop at telling you about the history of the different places you pass by, which includes the Maori settlements, the gold rush and the development of Queenstown into the Adventure Capital of the World.

 You have amazing views over Queenstown, the Remarkables, Range, upper Kawarau River, Cecil Peak, Frankton, the south arms of Lake Wakatipu and Queenstown Bay.